 5. Happiness & Laughter Can be Found at a 12-Step Meeting

-One of the unique things about meetings is that someone doesn’t have to have 30 years to teach you something; sometimes it is the people with the least amount of time who have the most to offer.
-Meetings insure long lasting sobriety because of the happiness that comes with them.
-Working a 12-Step program can give you a feeling of fulfillment and reminds you to always stay grateful.
+One of the unique things about meetings is that someone doesn’t have to have 30 years to teach you something; sometimes, people with the least amount of time have the most to offer.
+Meetings ensure long-lasting sobriety because of the happiness that comes with them.
+Working a 12-Step program can give you a feeling of fulfillment and reminds you always to stay grateful.

 It is a Lifestyle

-Sobriety is not a one-day act; it is something you work at on a daily basis.
+Sobriety is not a one-day act; it is something you work at daily.
 It is a lifestyle filled with people who care about you and want you to find happiness in sobriety.
 There is no better way to maintain that sobriety than going to a meeting, working the 12-Steps, and prayer.
-Not all days are going to be perfect in sobriety but your sober life will be more fulfilling than a life surrounded by drugs and alcohol.
+Not all days will be perfect in sobriety, but your sober life will be more fulfilling than a life surrounded by drugs and alcohol.